 U1 snRNP binds to the 5’ splice site of pre-mRNA and initiates the assembly of the spliceosome.
 The human spliceosomal U1 snRNP consists of U1 small nuclear RNA (snRNA) and 10 proteins.
 We have determined the crystal structure of the functional core of human U1 snRNP revealing the architectural principle of the spliceosomal snRNPs and the structural basis of 5'-splice site recognition (Pomeranz Krummel et al., 2009; Kondo et al., 2015).

-Recently we determined the structure of yeast U4/U6.U5 tri-snRNP by cryoEM single-particle reconstruction first at 5.9 Å resolution (Nguyen et al., 2015) and then at 3.7 Å overall resolution (Nguyen et al., 2016).
+We determined the structure of yeast U4/U6.U5 tri-snRNP by cryoEM single-particle reconstruction first at 5.9 Å resolution (Nguyen et al., 2015) and then at 3.7 Å overall resolution (Nguyen et al., 2016).
 U4/U6.U5 tri-snRNP is a 1.5-megadalton pre-assembled spliceosomal complex, which represents a substantial part of the spliceosome prior to activation.
-We have been able to build a near complete atomic model of this complex comprising U5 snRNA, U4 snRNA, U6 snRNA and more than 30 proteins, including the key components Prp8, Brr2 and Snu114.
+We have been able to build a near complete atomic model of this complex comprising U5 snRNA, U4 snRNA, U6 snRNA and more than 30 proteins, including the key components Prp8 (Galej et al., 2013), Brr2 (Nguyen et al., 2013) and Snu114.
 It provided important insight into the active site and activation mechanism of the spliceosome.

 Our work provides crucial insights into the structure and function of the spliceosome as well as the evolutionary origin of the spliceosome.